James (Sákéj) Youngblood Henderson

 James (Sakej) Youngblood Henderson (born December 20, 1944) is an American human rights lawyer, advocate, and educator.

 Background

 James Youngblood Henderson was born on December 20, 1944, in Ardmore, Oklahoma.
-He is Chickasaw through his paternal grandfather, and he also claims Cheyenne ancestry.
+He has stated that he has Chickasaw ancestry through his paternal grandfather, and he also stated that he has Cheyenne ancestry.
 He experienced poverty while growing up, which prompted him to make ending poverty for all Indigenous peoples a life goal.

 Education

 As an undergraduate student, he served as the vice-president of the American National Indian Youth Council, which prompted him to look at the Civil Rights Movement as a model for a potential Indigenous rights movement.
 He attended Harvard Law School, where in 1974 he became one of the first Native Americans to be awarded the Juris Doctor.

 He married Mi'kmaq educator Marie Battiste and is the father of Canadian MP Jaime Battiste.

 Work

 In his first year out of Harvard Law School, Henderson completed his first major case, in which he reestablished for his father's clan several legal rights.
 Since then, Henderson has worked to protect Indigenous heritage and culture through legal means, working with the Canadian government, the Mi'kmaq Nation, the United Nations, and other First Nation governments.
 Additionally, he has taught law at Stanford University, Berkeley, Harvard University, and other North American law schools throughout his career.
 Henderson was brought to Canada in 1978 when his wife, Marie Battiste, was asked by the Grand Captain of the Mi'kmaq people to set up a bilingual education program in Nova Scotia.
 He then began working with the Mi'kmaw Nation on drafting their land titles and representing them in their legal proceedings.
 Between 1978 and 1983, Henderson worked with the Mi'kmaq Nation and the Assembly of First Nations as a constitutional advisor and continued working with these groups through the constitutional process in Canada through 1993.
 His expertise in Indigenous legal issues lead Henderson to serve on the advisory board of the Canadian Minister of Foreign Affairs, as a member of the Sectoral Commission on Culture, Communication, and Information of the Canadian Commission for UNESCO between 2000 and 2010, and as a member of the Experts Advisory Group on International Cultural Diversity.
 Additionally, Henderson worked to protect Indigenous Nations' rights during the Kelowna Accord, and through the Four Directions Council, a United Nations Non-Governmental Organization.
 Throughout his career, he has helped draft and author many legal documents and other works which protect Indigenous heritage, culture, and legal rights, including the UN Declaration on the Rights of Indigenous Peoples.
 He wrote many books, articles, and other writings on Indigenous law.

 Henderson works in Canada as the Research Director of the Native Law Centre and as a professor of Indigenous law at the University of Saskatchewan College of Law.